nickbozentko/blog/content/posts/hello-world.md

 This site is built with [Hugo](https://gohugo.io/).
 The theme is [my fork](https://github.com/nickbozentko/hugo-winston-theme-nick) of [Hugo Winston](https://github.com/zerostaticthemes/hugo-winston-theme).

-Hugo helped me build this quickly.
-It's my first time playing with the framework.
-The hardest part was choosing a theme and and resisting the urge to build my own from scratch (_maybe one day_).

 ## Are you still here?

-If you made it this far, thank you!
+If you made it this far, thanks for reading!
-I hope to post content here that is compelling and illuminating.
+I hope to post content here that is compelling and engaging.
 Stop by regularly to find new posts.
-Upcoming, I'll set up a mailing list or RSS feed.

 Want more?
 Now!?
 [Follow me on 𝕏 / Twitter](https://twitter.com/nickbozdev).